 When fly fishing canals and rivers, use a 5-7 weight rod, a 10 lb tippet with 20 lb 12” shock a 1lb 1”-2” streamer in white or yellow, the Dahlberg Diver, Marabou streamer, muddler flies, and all-black streamers in dirty water.
 Cast the fly right over a rising fish.

 Avoid fly fishing for Tarpon around bridges.
-You will likely lose all fish on obstacles.
+You will likely lose all fish on the surrounding obstacles.

 How to Hook a Tarpon